 The Maine Children's Cancer Program is the official charity of the Portland Sea Dogs.
 The Strike Out Cancer in Kids program helps raise funds for the organization through generous pledges for every strikeout that is recorded by Sea Dogs' pitchers.
-The program has raised nearly $5 million.
+The program has raised over $5 million.
 See how you can help.

 When the Portland Sea Dogs were established, the team had a goal of being more than just a baseball team, the organization wanted to become a strong, active, contributing member of the community.
 Over the years the Sea Dogs have accomplished this in many ways including ticket donations, creating educational programs, speaking at civic organizations, visiting hospitals, and much more.
 Here is a small sampling of some of our community programs.

 The "William Troubh Community Service Award" was established in 2015 and is presented annually to honor a local citizen who is making a positive impact within the city of Portland.

 Each season the Sea Dogs host several free youth baseball clinics at Hadlock Field.
 Sea Dogs players are on hand to teach the fundamentals of hitting, pitching, outfielding, and infielding.